Pike/a10n/test-setup/index.md

 This is going to create

-* `@env`, the virtualenv you'll want to activate, unless noted otherwise
+* `env`, the virtualenv you'll want to activate, unless noted otherwise
 * `$HOME/stage/repos`, with the `mozilla` and `l10n/*` upstream repositories
 * `$HOME/stage/workdir`, with the `mozilla` and `l10n/*` working clones
 * `$HOME/stage/webdir.conf`, to use to run the webserver